Frequency of Messages – Impact

 - There are non-political distinctions between media outlets.
 CNN flashed twice as many hurricane messages as Fox and 4 times as many as MSNBC.

 A crucial consideration is that mass media channels promote associations between political persons, issues, and value judgements.
-Do the reflect your realistic assessment?
+Do they reflect your realistic assessment?
 Is the volume of repetitions in agreement with the importance of the association?

 Trump electioneering agent, Cambridge Analytica, used personal data in Facebook to target up to 50 million people for specific ads.
 That use underlines the importance of recognizing the impact of frequency of messages we see.